S$ 74 Find Cheap Flights from South Korea to Singapore

 Recent return flight deals from South Korea to Singapore

-Recommended return deals departing in the coming months from the most popular airlines that fly from South Korea to Singapore.
+KAYAK's recommended return flight deals from the most popular airlines that fly from South Korea to Singapore.

 Choose your dates